Cgameworld/TrafficLightReplacer-Site/_posts/documentation/2000-01-03-pack-creation.md

 Example:\
 ![dropdown selection index example](/assets/images/DropdownSelectionIndexExample.png)\
 To have the second traffic light in this list to be selected on default, change the MediumRoads element value to ```1```

+### ForceDefaultSideSignalPole
+(**optional, MultiSize only**)\
+Forces the signal pole light to be always at the opposite side of the road when the default side is enabled, instead of only when the optional setting in the global option menu settings is enabled (only used in special cases)

 # Pack Creator Helper